-B. Prior Authorization
+D. Prior Authorization

 Molina Medicare requires authorization for selected medical procedures, pharmaceuticals, medical equipment and services.
 The list of items requiring prior authorization is subject to change and so is not published here.
-A copy of the most recent prior authorization requirements can be found at the Molina Medicare's website - www.molinamedicare.com - provider page -- or a written copy can be obtained by contacting the UM Department at the telephone numbers noted in the introduction to the Utilization Management chapter of this Provider Manual.
+A copy of the most recent prior authorization requirements can be found on the Molina WebPortal home page at https://provider.molinahealthcare.com/provider/login under the forms section also a written copy can be obtained by contacting the UM Department at the telephone numbers noted in the introduction to the Utilization Management chapter of this Provider Manual.

-Requests for prior authorizations to the UM Department may be sent by telephone, fax, or mail based on the urgency of the requested service.
+Requests for prior authorizations to the UM Department may be sent by telephone, fax, WebPortal, Clear Coverage application or mail based on the urgency of the requested service.
 Contact telephone numbers, fax numbers and addresses are noted in the introduction of this section.

-Providers are encouraged to use the Molina Medicare Prior Authorization Form provided on the above web site.
+Providers are encouraged to use Clear Coverage our rules based authorization submission application provided on the above web site.
 If using a different form, the provider is required to supply the following information, as applicable, for the requested service:

-• Member demographic information (Name, DOB, ID #, etc.). • Clinical indications necessitating service or referral. • Provider information (Referring provider and referred to specialist). • Pertinent medical history (include treatment, diagnostic tests, examination data). • Requested service/procedure (including specific CPT/HCPCS Codes). • Location where the service will be performed. • Member diagnosis (ICD-9 Code and description). • Requested length of stay (for inpatient requests). • Indicate if request is for expedited or standard processing •
+• Member demographic information (Name, DOB, ID #, etc.). • Clinical indications necessitating service or referral. • Provider information (Referring provider and referred to specialist). • Pertinent medical history (include treatment, diagnostic tests, examination data). • Requested service/procedure (including specific CPT/HCPCS Codes). • Location where the service will be performed. • Member diagnosis (CMS approved and diagnostic and procedural code and description). • Requested length of stay (for inpatient requests). • Indicate if request is for expedited or standard processing •